KapilTanwarr/NLP-Review-Analyser/README.md

 Streamlit for web app UI

-📁 Dataset
+# 📁 Dataset
 This project uses customer reviews from the Amazon Reviews Dataset.
-You can replace data/reviews.csv with your own dataset (just ensure there's a Text column or rename it in the code).
+You can replace C:\Python\data\reviews.csv with your own dataset (just ensure there's a Text column or rename it in the code).

-🔄 Customization Ideas
+# 🔄 Customization Ideas
 Integrate HuggingFace transformers for advanced classification

 Add word clouds or TF-IDF visualizations